bhishanpdl/jedisim/Readme.md

 > We use the DMStack Pipepline `Clusters` to get the mass estimates of the galaxy clusters.

+# Implementation of Jedisim
-# Step1: Create PSF for bulge disk and mono
+## Step1: Create PSF for bulge disk and mono
 From the PHOSIM Software we have created 21 narrowband PSFs.
 Now we will use them to create PSF for scaled bulge, disk, and monochromatic images.
 The scaled psf files are given by formula:

 ![](images/psf_bdm.png)